gperdrizet/ds9-course-materials/resources/kaggle_notebooks.md

 2. Integreated directly with Kaggle datasets
 3. Able to push/pull notebooks from GitHub

-Disatavantages relative to GitHub Codespace:
+Disadvantages relative to GitHub Codespace:
 1. Less flexible
 2. Limited/no real acces to underlying Linux instance